nackerson-ventera/nackerson/README.md

 # Your Philosophies
 I’ve written a lot here about my philosophies but a fair amount of my job is adapting to your needs and philosophies, and I look forward to talking to you about them!

+# My OKRs - Currently (TODO: Update)

+**[What OKRs am I currently tracking?](https://docs.google.com/spreadsheets/d/168OWP4Klzi63Xxi061NxqCgB2gvzIKutZQKb9Ly_iOc/edit#gid=0) | OKRs for 2022 - See the Product Management & Innovation workbook (Note: this is a snapshot.
+OKRs are updated in GTMHub)**
 <!--
 **nackerson/nackerson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.